This post contains affiliate links.

 Power Wheels Dune Racer

 As mentioned at the beginning, the Power Wheels Dune Racer is a very good pick if you are looking for a 2 seater Power Wheel.
 It’s roomy. off-road capable, and is a Power Wheel in the purest sense.
 In addition, it’s also one of the cheaper power wheels at around $250 regularly.
-We mentioned it first for a reason!
+I mentioned it first for a reason!

 Power Wheels Jeep Wrangler

 The Jeep Wrangler model is a popular choice for its friendly Jeep styling and offroading capabilities.
-There are many variants of this model (we will share some of them), but this is a good base to start with as it is gender-neutral, and the only branding on it is Jeep.
+There are many variants of this model (I will share some of them), but this is a good base to start with as it is gender-neutral, and the only branding on it is Jeep.

 From the product page on the Fisher-Price Website: